-Cambodia is a country that people want to visit for many reasons.
-If it’s not Cambodia’s world famous Angkor Wat, then there’s the killing kills and then there is the beaches and Islands, that are some of the best in the world.
+Cambodia is a wonderful country to visit for a variety of reasons.
+If it’s not Cambodia’s world-famous Angkor Wat, then there are the killing kills and then there are the beaches and islands, which are some of the best in the world.